Mohammad Heydari

-Mohammad Heidari (محمد حیدری; December 23, 1937 – August 23, 2016) was a Persian santur player and songwriter.
+Mohammad Heydari (محمد حیدری; December 23, 1937 – August 23, 2016) was a Persian santur player and songwriter.

 Career

-After the 1979 Iranian Revolution, Mohammad Heidari left the country for Italy and a few years later moved to Los Angeles, where he continued his activities as a soloist and songwriter.
+After the 1979 Iranian Revolution, Mohammad Heydari left the country for Italy and a few years later moved to Los Angeles, where he continued to work as a soloist and songwriter.
 Some of his nostalgic songs such as "Zahr-e Jodai" and "Bahar Bahar" (both performed by Hayedeh) became popular in the Persian community.
-Heyidari also has written the melody of other Persian hit songs such as Bia Benevisim and Sobhet Bekheir Azizam.
+Heydari also wrote melodies for other Persian hit songs such as Bia Benevisim and Sobhet Bekheir Azizam.

 Death

-Mohammad Heyidari died from cancer in a hospital in Los Angeles on 23 August 2016, aged 79.
+Mohammad Heydari died of cancer in a hospital in Los Angeles on 23 August 2016, aged 79.